 Tuition Reimbursement - Many local healthcare employers offer tuition reimbursement for graduate study.
 Check with your employer’s human resources personnel to find out if you qualify.

 Class Schedule – KSU’s NP classes are held on campus on alternate weekends for four semesters or 15 months.
-It’s the shortest NP program in Georgia!
+It’s the shortest Family Nurse Practitioner program in Georgia!